-I earned an MFA in Creative Writing from San Francisco State in 2017.
-I focused on poetry and literary translation but dabbled in just about everything else.
-Because I was interested in publishing (and can't help managing things) I served as the Managing Editor of the graduate department's literary journal, Fourteen Hills, for a year.
+For my MFA in creative writing, I focused on poetry and literary translation but dabbled in just about everything else.
+Because I was interested in publishing (and can't help managing things) I served for a year as the managing editor of the graduate department's literary journal, Fourteen Hills.

-Everyone on the Fourteen Hills staff contributed to the journal's blog here and there to promote events, writers, other journals, and literary sites we loved.
+Everyone on the Fourteen Hills staff contributed to the journal's blog to promote events, writers, other journals, and literary sites we loved.
 I submitted this post after a morning bout of writer's block.
 One of the easiest ways to get around not writing is to write about writing...

 Where We Write